KURB: History

 On July 7, 1972, the station signed on with call letters now on a Top 40 station in Hot Springs, Arkansas, KLAZ.
 It was the FM counterpart to KALO (1250 AM, now KFOG).
 KLAZ had an "underground" progressive rock format.
 It switched to Top 40 hits in the late 1970s.
 KLAZ benefited from the increasing popularity of FM radio as one of the first FMs in the market doing a format normally heard on AM radio in that era.

 KLAZ changed call letters to KZOU and became "Zoo 98" in 1986, continuing as a Top 40.
 It was quite successful and ran the original sister station KAAY (1090 AM) out of the format.
 "Zoo 98" was also the only station to beat country music powerhouse KSSN (95.7 FM) in the first 10 years of its existence, and mopped the floor with Top 40 competitor KKYK, though it would eventually fall to KKYK after a series of missteps, including letting popular morning man Craig O'Neill leave for KKYK, and an ownership change at KKYK that took the station and its format more seriously.
 Despite being overtaken by KKYK in 1989, KZOU continued to be a CHR station.

-In 1991, KZOU's owners were trying to exit the radio business and sold the station to GHB Broadcasting.
-GHB flipped the station to Hot AC as KURB "B-98.5" following a continued decline in ratings and the overall decline of the Top 40 format at the time.
+In May 1991, KZOU's owners were trying to exit the radio business and sold the station to GHB Broadcasting.
+GHB flipped the station to hot adult contemporary as KURB "B-98.5" following a continued decline in ratings and the overall decline of the Top 40 format at the time.
 In a twist of irony, "B-98.5" would assure KKYK would not be able to gloat over its apparent victory, as the station hired Craig O'Neill back from KKYK and once again beat its former rival, which continued to struggle with its fellow CHR's nationwide.

 Around 2000, KURB shifted to mainstream AC.
 Personalities who have previously worked at KURB include Little Rock radio veteran Craig O'Neill, who left the station in 2000 for a position in local television, anchoring evening newscasts for Little Rock's CBS network affiliate, KTHV.
-Other KURB alumni include Jeff Matthews, now with Conway Corp., and long-time local TV host and radio personality Lisa Fischer.
+O'Neill was replaced by major market jock Scott Thrower, as well as Jeff Matthews, now with Conway Corp., and long-time local TV host and radio personality Lisa Fischer.